versionpress/versionpress/docs/content/en/developer/dev-setup.md

 Run `npm run build`, it will produce a file like `dist/versionpress-3.0.2.zip`.

 The version number is based on the nearest Git tag and can also be something like `3.0.2-27-g0e1ce7f` meaning that the closest tag is `3.0.2`, there have been 27 commits since then and the package was built from `0e1ce7f`.
 See [`git describe --tags`](https://git-scm.com/docs/git-describe#_examples) for more examples.

-## Docker tips

-Here are some tips for working with Docker / Docker Compose:

-- Aliasing `docker-compose` to `dc` will save you some typing.
-- Values in `docker-compose.yml` can be customized via `docker-compose.override.yml`.

 ## Windows tips